Vamsi0076/code-chef/README.md

 # code-chef
-The file even_odd.txt contains eleven integers ie: from 0–10 .
+The input.txt contains eleven integers ie: from 0–10 .
 Each line consists of an integer .
 The above program reads each integer from the file even_odd. txt and segregates all the even numbers in the file which gets created by the name even.